anderssandstrom/e3-ecmcPlugin_Advanced/README.md

 ESS Site-specific EPICS module : ecmcPlugin_Advanced

 Example illustrating a plugin for use with ecmc.

+Shows how to implement:
+* callbacks
+* custom ecmc plc-functions
+* custom plc-constants
-Shows use of callbacks and implementation, custom ecmc plc-functions, plc-constants and how to access the ecmcAsynPort object to add a plugin specific asyn parameter that is updating cyclicly.
+* access to ecmcAsynPort object to add a plugin specific asyn parameter.

 # Interface
 The interface is defined in the structure ecmcPluginData in ecmcPluginDefs.h: